Harry E. Miller Jr.: Career as general officer

 After becoming a general officer in 2009, Miller was assigned as director of doctrine, training and force development (J7) at the National Guard Bureau in Arlington, Virginia (May 2009 – September 2010).
 He then served as senior commander of the 10th Mountain Division's Rear Detachment at Fort Drum, New York (September 2010 – January 2012).

 In February 2012, Miller was assigned as assistant adjutant general—army at Joint Force Headquarters, New York Army National Guard in Latham.
 He served until becoming commander of the 42nd Infantry Division.
 In April 2013, Miller was assigned as commander of the 42nd Infantry Division, succeeding Steven N. Wickstrom.
 In March 2017, Miller completed a change of command ceremony with his successor, Brigadier General Steven Ferrari; the official change of command was scheduled for May.
-The early ceremony was timed to enable Miller to begin a new active duty assignment as deputy director for strategic integration at the Defense Intelligence Agency.
+The early ceremony was timed to enable Miller to begin a new active duty assignment as the deputy director for Strategic Integration as well as the Director of the Reserve Integration Office at the Defense Intelligence Agency.

-Miller's continuing education as a general officer included: Army Strategic Leadership Development Program-Basic (2010); General Officer Legal Orientation Course (2010); Army Strategic Leadership Development Program-Intermediate (2012); CAPSTONE, National Defense University (2013); Army Strategic Leadership Development Program - Advanced (2014); Dual Status Commander Course (2014); National Security Studies Management Course (NSSMC) (2015); and National and International Security Course (NIS), Harvard University, (2015).
+Miller's continuing education as a general officer included: Army Strategic Leadership Development Program-Basic (2010); General Officer Legal Orientation Course (2010); Army Strategic Leadership Development Program-Intermediate (2012); CAPSTONE, National Defense University (2013); Army Strategic Leadership Development Program - Advanced (2014); Dual Status Commander Course (2014); National Security Studies Management Course (NSSMC) (2015) Syracuse University; and National and International Security Course (NIS), Harvard University, (2015).
+Miller retired from the military in 2018.

-Miller retired from the military in 2018, and was succeeded at DISA by Major General Francis M. McGinn of the Massachusetts Army National Guard.